-Be sure to read, understand and follow all information supplied with your recreation vehicle concerning the use of propane before operating the BBQ grill.
+- Be sure to read, understand and follow all information supplied with your recreation vehicle concerning the use of propane before operating the BBQ grill.
 The propane hose must be correctly connected before lighting the grill.
-Failure to follow instructions supplied by the grill manufacturer, or use of any components other than those originally supplied with the grill, could result in death or serious injury.

-The maximum weight limit for the bracket supporting your BBQ grill is 50 lbs.
+Failure to follow instructions supplied by the grill manufacturer, or use of any components other than those originally supplied with the grill, could result in death or serious injury. - ☐ If you smell gas: Shut off gas to the appliance; extinguish any open flame; open lid; if odor continues, immediately call you gas supplier or your fire department. - ☐ The maximum weight limit for the bracket supporting your BBQ grill is 50 lbs.
 This limit includes the weight placed on the BBQ grill.
-Exceeding this weight limit could result in injury or property damage.

-The BBQ grill is for use outside of the recreation vehicle.
-Never use this grill inside a compartment or inside of the recreation vehicle.
-Before operating the BBQ grill, make sure that it is securely mounted on the support rail attached to the side of the recreation vehicle (if so equipped) or the bumper mounting bracket (if so equipped).
+Exceeding this weight limit could result in injury or property damage. - □ The BBQ grill is for use outside of the recreational vehicle.
+Never use this grill inside a compartment or inside of the recreational vehicle.
+Before operating the BBQ grill, make sure that it is securely mounted on the support rail attached to the side of the recreational vehicle (if so equipped) or the bumper mounting bracket (if so equipped).